Last updated: August 22, 2022

-With amazing views and beautiful emerald green water, visiting Resolute Beach feels like stepping into a small tropical paradise.
+With its breathtaking views and emerald-green water, a visit to Resolute Beach feels like stepping into a small tropical paradise.

 ---|---|